cesehub/cesehub/README.md

 ### Fork the Repository

 First, you need to get the source of the website by "forking" it.
-That is, to get a derived copy which share the history of the source repository.
+That is, to get a derived copy which shares the history of the source repository.

 Click **Fork** button on the top-right of this [cesehub](https://github.com/cesehub/cesehub/) github page to fork it to your github account.
 (You need a github account ready.)